jgeschwendt/figma-theme/README.md

 - Create a nested structure by using `/` in your style names, e.g. `functional / text / primary` (spaces are optional)
 - Your style names must not contain a period
-- Every style you want to be a part of your theme must be used in the file - if a style is unused, its color will be `null`
+- Every style you want to be a part of your theme must be used in the file; if a style is unused, its color will be `null`

 ## Options